 Before we get started, let us discuss first what is investing.
 Investing is how you grow your money to secure your future and achieve your long-term financial goals such as your children’s education or for your retirement.
 You may be thinking that for you to accomplish these things, you should be saving.
 The thing is, saving alone cannot build your wealth because the interest rate is so low that your earnings would be reasonably negligible.
 Investment, on the other hand, aimed at securing your future as it generates higher returns than a regular savings account.

 If you want to secure your future and achieve financial freedom, any excess money that you won’t be using should be put into an investment since it will make your money work for you.
 But before you start considering, know, and learn all your options.

 Buying stocks means you’ll become an owner or shareholder of the corporation and will be part of the company’s success.
 Although this is not guaranteed all the time, the basic principle is that when a company grows its money, you also build your wealth.
 And the good news is, these publicly traded companies are experts at making money.
-You just have to do a lot of research or look for what is commonly called a “blue-chip stocks”, which means stocks the comes from a reputable and well-known company.
+You must do a lot of research or look for what is commonly called “blue-chip stocks”, which means stocks that come from a reputable and well-known company.
 These stocks are the safest investment, as they have a proven accomplishment and performance history.